 Joe McGinnity was truly an "Iron Man" in almost every sense.
 Though he said that the nickname came from his off-season work in his wife's family business, an iron foundry in McAlester, Oklahoma, McGinnity became famous for pitching both ends of doubleheaders and led his league in innings pitched four times in the five seasons from 1900 to 1904.
 He was also an "Iron Man" in terms of longevity: he pitched professionally until age 54, racking up 246 wins in the major leagues and another 240 in the minors, a combined total topped only by Cy Young.
 A stocky 5'11" right-hander, McGinnity for most of his career weighed a good deal more than the 206 lbs. that is listed in record books.
 He owed his durability to a style of delivery that saw him alternate between overhand, sidearm, and a wicked underhanded curve that he called "Old Sal."
 "I've pitched for 30 years and I believe I've averaged over 30 games a season, and in all my experiences I've never had what I could truthfully call a sore arm," Joe confided.

 The following year McGinnity made his National League debut with the Baltimore Orioles, establishing himself from the start as a dominant pitcher.
-The 28-year-old rookie was 28-16, leading the NL in wins and ranking second in games (48), third in ERA (2.68), and fourth in innings pitched (366.1).
+The 28-year-old rookie was 28-16, leading the NL in wins and ranking second in games (48), fifth in ERA (2.68), and fourth in innings pitched (366.1).
 In one stretch in October McGinnity appeared in every game that week, winning five games in six days.
 In 1900 Joe joined the Brooklyn Superbas, as did several other Orioles, but the change in cities made no difference in his winning ways.
 His 28-8 record gave him the NL lead in wins for the second time in as many seasons, and for the first time he led the league in innings pitched with 343.
 After the Superbas captured the NL pennant, McGinnity led them to a three-games-to-one victory over the Pittsburgh Pirates in the Chronicle-Telegraph Cup by pitching two complete games without allowing a single earned run.

 Turning down an offer of almost twice as much to return to Brooklyn, Joe McGinnity signed for $2,800 with the Baltimore franchise in the new American League, managed by his old manager-teammate on the 1899 Orioles, John McGraw.
 McGinnity's career almost ended on August 21, 1901, when he spat tobacco juice in the face of umpire Tom Connolly, precipitating an on-field donnybrook that led to the ejections of teammates Mike Donlin and Bill Keister, as well as Detroit's Kid Elberfeld.
 McGinnity was arrested and hauled before a judge, but his bigger concern was AL president Ban Johnson, who wanted his league free from brawls, especially of the umpire-baiting variety.
 Initially Johnson announced that he was permanently suspending the burly pitcher, but he reduced the suspension to 12 days when a penitent McGinnity agreed to apologize to Connolly.
 Joe made up for lost time by pitching both halves of two September doubleheaders, earning split decisions in each.
 Despite mediocre support, he finished the season at 26-20 and led the AL in games (48), complete games (39), and innings pitched (382).